-Development of the CRA area is regulated by the City's Comprehensive Plan (Citywide Master Plan) and Zoning Code (Map 2).
-With the exception of the ten-acre Young Circle ArtsPark and the 104 acre Hollywood Beach Golf Resort, which are designated OSR (Open Space and Recreation), the remainder of the Downtown CRA is designated by Broward County as a Regional Activity Center (RAC).
+Development of Land Use within the CRA area is regulated by the City's Comprehensive Plan, (Citywide Master Plan) and Zoning Code is regulated by the Zoning and Land Development Regulations.
+(Map 2).
+With the exception of the ten-acre Young Circle ArtsPark and the 104 acre Hollywood Beach Golf Resort, which are designated through the City's Comprehensive Plan as OSR (Open Space and Recreation), as well as blocks 71, 72, 73, and 74 (Lakes Transition District East of Young Circle), the remainder of the Downtown CRA is designated by Broward County the City's Comprehensive Plan as Regional Activity Center (RAC).

-The RAC district is currently being rezoned to be in line with the Downtown Hollywood Master Plan (Map 5).
+The current zoning, while regulating height, size, and the use of buildings, is not consistent with the intent of the RAC.
+The RAC district is currently proposed to be being rezoned to be in line with the Downtown Hollywood Master Plan (Map 5).
 This rezoning will determine the limitations on the type, size, height, number, and proposed use of buildings within the redevelopment area.
+The purpose of the rezoning is to simplify the existing codes and implement the character districts proposed in the master plan.